gUIDELINES

 Diabetes-related foot disease is a leading cause of morbidity, mortality and healthcare cost burdens in Australia.
 Studies show these burdens can be considerably reduced when implementing guideline-based DFD care.

-Last year, we developed and released new Australian DFD Guidelines for the first time in a decade, giving health professionals multidisciplinary best practice standards of care for the provision of DFD care within Australia with the PDF paper versions of the guidelines available to download below.
+We have developed and released new Australian DFD Guidelines for the first time in a decade, giving health professionals multidisciplinary best practice standards of care for the provision of DFD care within Australia with the PDF paper versions of the guidelines available to download below.

 On any given day in Australia